-I reached out, trying to touch the top of the fifty foot stone wall, but was unable.
-My curiosity about the blue of the sky on the other side was unreasonably strong.
+I reached out, trying to touch the top of the fifty foot stone wall.
+Too short, by a mile, my curiosity about the blue of the sky on the other side was strong.

 Meditation as punishment

 It was called The Pennsylvania System .
 A cruel philosophy of personal penal reform, Eastern State was the mother of the scheme.
-The system twisted an idea of monastic life, where community is viewed as a contributor to moral failure that indeed leads to more criminal thought.
-Solitude, conversely and assuredly, ensured change through reflection.
+Twisting a ruthless idea of monastic life where community is viewed as a source of moral failure that leads to more criminal behavior, the system was particularly inhuman.

-Prisoners were astronauts thrown adrift, into the void, alive and waiting, moving away from the planet at 25,000 mph, while standing still, at the same time.
+Prisoners were astronauts thrown adrift.
 Guards and wardens knew neither their names nor their crimes.
-When walking through the halls, for any reason, prisoners were hooded, shackled and required to shuffle quietly.
+When walking through the halls, for any reason, convicts were hooded, shackled and required to shuffle quietly.
 There was no sky.

 The wall and sky

-I took the photograph shown above while attending a flea market that circumnavigated every square foot of the four exterior walls.
+A flea market circumnavigated the fortress.
+I stole a picture of the wall meeting the sky.
 Jazz played.
 Children spilled and smiled.
-Vintage, vinyl, gizmos and hot dogs were a maze through which to stroll.
+Vintage, vinyl, gizmos and hot dogs were a strolling maze.
 Newly mowed grass filled the air.
-The joy of community embraced the fortress.
+The joy of community embraced the ugly.

-At 4 pm, as the market was winding down, and vendors were jam-packing old conversion vans with all the stuff that didn’t sell, I sat, and leaned against one of thousands of granite blocks.
+At 4 pm, as the market was winding down, vendors jam-packing old conversion vans with stuff that didn’t sell, I sat against one of thousands of granite blocks.
 Knowing what had happened on the other side of the wall, I tried to be thoughtful and respectful before being mindful.